wiggitywhitney/mcp-commit-story/README.md

 # mcp-commit-story
 mcp-commit-story is a Model Context Protocol (MCP) server designed to generate engineering journal entries within a code repository.
 The journal records commits, technical progress, decision-making context, and emotional tone, with the goal of understanding larger-scale patterns, identifying trends, and producing content that can later be reused for storytelling (e.g., blog posts, conference talks).

+In addition to technical details, this journal system captures the emotional tone and context behind each engineering decision.
+By recording not just what happened, but how it felt, you'll be able to craft blog posts and conference talks that truly resonate with other engineers—turning dry changelogs into compelling stories of challenge, growth, and discovery.

 **Primary Usage Notice:**

 This project is designed to be used primarily by AI agents (such as Cursor or other MCP-compatible tools) via the Model Context Protocol (MCP).
 Human users may use the CLI for manual operations, but the main workflow is agent-driven.